Can I change my name?

 Can I change the name of a child or minor?

-If your child is under 12 months old and both parents agree, the Department of Health can make a name change.
-You need a court order for older children, which requires the names of both biological parents.
-This process is easier when you have consent from the child’s parents, guardians, and custodians.
-Legally changing a child’s name has no effect on obligations or rights of the child’s parents.
-Watch a video on name change for children.
+Yes, if you are a parent, guardian, or custodian.
+If your child was born in Maryland, is under 12 months old, and both parents agree, the Maryland Department of Health can change their name.
+A child’s name can also be changed during an adoption.
+Outside of these situations, you will need a court order changing the minor’s name.
+This process is easier when you have consent from each parent, guardian, and custodian.
+Legally changing a child’s name has no effect on child support, paternity, or other rights and obligations.

 What if I don’t have consent from parents, guardians and custodians?